eficode-academy/kubernetes-katas/07-healthchecks.md

 The magic in Kubernetes, is that it will recreate an unhealthy container.

+First, apply the deployment file with the ´kubectl apply -f´ command.
+Remember to specify the path.

 Look at the logs:
 ```
 kubectl describe pod liveness-exec